top of page

 Krewes

-Believed to have come from the mid-1800s from the Mistick Krewe of Comus – the oldest continuous New Orleans Mardis Gras festivity organization – the word “krewe” simply refers to a group of people who march together in the parade.
+Believed to have come from the mid-1800s from the Mistick Krewe of Comus – the oldest continuous New Orleans Mardi Gras festivity organization – the word “krewe” simply refers to a group of people who march together in the parade.

 In Asheville, some krewes are open to new members, while others guard their membership like the best secret societies.
 Krewe information can be found below, including which are open and accepting new members.
 If a group is accepting new members, click on the contact name and send along a note to find out if you can join them for the fun.
 Otherwise, feel free to start your own krewe!